 These delicious fruity dippers are a doddle to put together and make a healthy treat for everyone.
 Get the kids threading their favourite fruits (carefully!) on to mini skewers or toothpicks – we’ve used strawberries, grapes and blueberries but pretty much all fresh fruit works well – and whisking up the ingredients for this simple chocolate sauce.

 Slimming World chocolate sauce

 This two-step chocolate sauce is super quick and easy – and the best bit is that there’s no actual chocolate required!
-Most of the ingredients can be found at the back of my baking cupboard, which makes it a winner when I fancy something sweet and slimming-friendly.
+Most of the ingredients can be found at the back your baking cupboard, which makes it a winner when you fancy something sweet and slimming-friendly.
 Here’s how you make it:

 ready in 15 mins